foundry-vtt-community/wiki.js/setup/hosting/AWS-hosted-foundry-scripted.md

   - Email (for the certificate)
   - The foundry installation link
   - VPC Id
+  - AdminIPs (this will be used to only allow your API getting called from these adresses)

  If you know how and where to get these skip to the deployment step.
  Here is the script: [template.yml](/development/scripted-aws-foundry-setup/template.yml)